 Lesson 9: “Think outside the box and present your idea inside the box otherwise nothing happens.” – Of course you are expected to break patterns.
 And originality helps.
 But when you present your idea it is wise to keep in mind that the rest of the organization is still as conservative as ever.
 Your senior management might praise you for your creativity.
 But, will they buy the idea and give you the resources to develop it after seeing a movie, a mock up or a flash mob?
 I have my doubts.
 Don’t bring them ideas, bring them business and growth potential!

 Lesson 10: “If there’s no urgency, innovation is considered as playtime.” – Most people in your organisation focus on the business of today.
-As, innovation will only pay off tomorrow.
-A lot of companies consider innovation as ‘nice to have’, although they will hesitate to said this out loud. it’s considered by many executives as playtime, as long as there’s no urgency.
+An innovation will only pay off tomorrow.
+A lot of companies consider innovation as ‘nice to have’, although they will hesitate to say this out loud.
+It’s considered by many executives as playtime, as long as there’s no urgency.
 That’s why in cost cutting programmes innovation will be one of the first activities to be killed.